diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Capability Oriented Services**
 A principle that services should be organized around business capabilities rather than technical layers, promoting better alignment with business goals.

+**Cassandra**
+A distributed NoSQL database designed for handling large amounts of data across many commodity servers, providing high availability with no single point of failure.

 **Chaos Engineering**
 A practice of inducing and provoking failure in systems and infrastructure to prove system tolerance and recovery.

+**Circuit Breaker**
+A design pattern that prevents cascading failures in distributed systems by detecting failures and temporarily stopping requests to failing services, allowing them time to recover.

+**Clojure**
+A modern, functional Lisp dialect running on the JVM, emphasizing immutability and designed for concurrent programming.

 **Conceptual Drift**
 An anti-pattern where systems gradually deviate from the intended architecture over time, losing coherence and consistency.